Jemulcrone/data-and-gis-analyst-portfolio/sugarcane_decomp-r/ReadMe.md

 ## [Click for Best Markdown of Code and Analysis](https://htmlpreview.github.io/?https://github.com/Jemulcrone/data-and-gis-analyst-portfolio/blob/main/sugarcane_decomp-r/sugarcane-markdown.html)

-## My Favorite Part of this Project was:
+## My Favorite Part of this Project:

+Writing this script was a challenge in complexity and I learned a lot about communicating workflow efficiently.
+The analysis involved many levels of corrections for soil contamination and writing code and creating explanatory documents in such a way as to make my thought process accessible to collaboraters helped me understand how integral clarity and organization are to data analysis.

 ### Languages and Visualization Software: